 ISEB stated recently that it is the ‘servant

-’ but not equally so.
+of its patrons’ but not equally so.
 Prep schools are seen as passive

 partners whose expertise in the area of Year 7 and 8 education is constantly